jasper-clarke/atlaswm/README.md

 <img src="atlaswm.png" alt="AtlasWM Banner" width="30%">

 AtlasWM is a dynamic, customizable X11 window manager written in C, designed with flexibility and efficiency in mind.
-It provides a modern approach to window management while maintaining a lightweight footprint.
+It provides a modern approach to window management while maintaining a lightweight footprint. **(Not even 10MB of RAM and less than 0.1% of CPU!)**

 ## Features